-- Include dental visits with the health center or with another dental provider who saw health center patients through a referral, regardless of whether it was paid for by the health center. - Use ADA codes to document caries risk level determined through an assessment. - The electronic specifications for this measure have not been updated.
-Follow the CMS277v0 specifications for UDS reporting.
+- Include dental sealants placed with the health center or with another dental provider who saw health center dental patients through a referral, regardless of whether it was paid for by the health center. - Use ADA codes to document caries risk level determined through an assessment. - The electronic specifications for this measure have not been updated.
+Follow the CMS277v025 specifications for UDS reporting.